-What happens if you miss a Chapter 13 Plan Payment?
+What happens if I miss a Chapter 13 Plan Payment?
 Your case can be dismissed!
 But don’t worry, that doesn’t happen immediately.
 We’re going to talk through the process when you miss a Chapter 13 payment so you can get back on track before it’s too late.

 What’s the process if I miss a Chapter 13 payment?